-If a pupil discloses abuse or neglect to a member of staff or volunteer
+If a pupil discloses abuse, exploitation or neglect to a member of staff or volunteer

-It takes a lot of courage for a child to disclose that they are being abused.
-They may feel ashamed, particularly if the abuse is sexual.
+It takes a lot of courage for a child to disclose that they are being abused, exploited or neglected.
+They may feel ashamed, particularly if the abuse or exploitation is sexual.
 Their abuser may have threatened what will happen if they tell.
 They may have lost all trust in adults.
-Or they may believe, or have been told, that the abuse is their own fault.
+Or they may believe, or have been told, that the abuse or exploitation is their own fault.
 Sometimes they may not be aware that what is happening is abusive.